Rabeh Al-Hussaini

-Rabeh Ahmed T. Al-Hussaini (born August 11, 1988) is a Filipino professional basketball player for the Basilan Viva Portmasters of the Maharlika Pilipinas Basketball League.
+Rabeh Ahmed T. Al-Hussaini (born August 11, 1988) is a Filipino professional basketball player who last played for the Basilan Viva Portmasters of the Maharlika Pilipinas Basketball League.
 A power forward/center, he played five seasons for the Ateneo de Manila Blue Eagles in the University Athletic Association of the Philippines from 2005 to 2009 and led the Eagles to back-to-back basketball championships in his last two seasons with them.
 He averaged 24.6 point per game, 13 rebounds per game, and 2 assists per game.

 Professional career

 Philippine Basketball Association

 Al-Hussaini entered the 2010 PBA draft, and was selected as the second overall pick by the Air21 Express.
 It was expected that either he or Nonoy Baclao, his Ateneo teammate, were to go Number 1 in the draft.
 Baclao was eventually drafted first overall by the Express.

 On October 8, 2010, Al-Hussaini made his PBA debut with 16 points, 11 rebounds, and 1 assist in a loss to the San Miguel Beermen.